openalloc/SwiftNiceScale/README.md

 Generate 'nice' numbers for label ticks over a range, such as for y-axis on a chart.

+Adapted from pseudo-code in *Graphics Gems, Volume 1* by Andrew S. Glassner (1995).
+Using the example from the book:

 Available as an open source Swift library to be incorporated in other apps.

 _SwiftNiceScale_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.